sportdeath/NonlinearSHE/README.md

-# YASHE
+# NonlinearSHE

+An implimentation of the algorithms described in the included [paper](https://github.com/sportdeath/NonlinearSHE/raw/master/paper/paper.pdf).
+The algorithms allow for efficient computation of nonlinear functions, like division, boolean comparisons, logarithms and exponentials under homomorphic encryption.
+These computations are built solely from these multiplication and addition operations exposed by homomorphic encryption.
+The algorithms described and implimented are provably optimal as they meet an asymtotic lower bound on the number of multiplications performed, which is the bottleneck in most if not all homomorphic encryption schemes.
-An implementation of the somewhat homomorphic encryption scheme [YASHE](https://eprint.iacr.org/2013/075.pdf).
+The encryption scheme used is the somewhat homomorphic encryption scheme [YASHE](https://eprint.iacr.org/2013/075.pdf).

 ## Dependencies
 This library relies on the number theoretic library [NTL](http://www.shoup.net/ntl/) for large integer and polynomial math as well as [Boost](http://www.boost.org/) for serialization (storing and retrieving information from disk).
 Both are available through most pacakge managers (apt-get, pacman, brew).
 The library is built with [CMake](https://cmake.org/).
 The unit tests are evaluated with [Google Test](https://github.com/google/googletest), but the framework is downloaded on the fly through CMake and not required as a dependency.